Images of Lichen Simplex Chronicus (4)

-Lichen simplex chronicus (LSC), also known as neurodermatitis circumscripta, is an itchy skin condition causing thickened skin at the areas of skin injured by repeated scratching and rubbing.
+Lichen simplex chronicus is an itchy skin condition causing thickened skin at areas that have been injured by repeated scratching and rubbing.

-Lichen simplex chronicus is not a primary disease but rather the skin’s response to chronic physical injury (trauma).
-The gradual thickening of skin, caused by repetitive scratching and rubbing, is called lichenification.
+Lichen simplex chronicus is not a primary disease but rather the skin’s response to chronic physical injury / trauma.
+This gradual thickening of skin is called lichenification.

 Lichen simplex chronicus begins as itchy skin.
-Itching leads to scratching and rubbing, which causes thickening of skin.
+The itching leads to scratching and rubbing, which causes thickening of skin.
 Thickened skin is itchy, which causes more scratching and, thus, more skin thickening.
 This scratch-itch cycle then continues if it is not treated.

 Who's At Risk?

-Lichen simplex chronicus can occur in people of any age, of any race, and of either sex.
-However, it is more common in females than in males.
-Though it is rarely seen in children, lichen simplex chronicus can occur in teens and appears more frequently in middle-aged and older adults.
+Lichen simplex chronicus can occur in people of any age, race / ethnicity, or sex.
+However, it is more common in females.
+Although it is rarer in this population, lichen simplex chronicus can occur in children.
+It appears most frequently in middle-aged and older adults.

-Conditions that can lead to lichen simplex chronicus include:
+Conditions that can lead to a scratch-itch cycle that may cause lichen simplex chronicus include:

 Signs & Symptoms

-Each patch of lichen simplex chronicus appears as leathery, thickened skin in which the normal skin lines are exaggerated.
+Lichen simplex chronicus can occur anywhere on the body that the person can reach.
+Each plaque (a slightly raised area of skin larger than a thumbnail) of lichen simplex chronicus appears as leathery, thickened skin in which the normal skin lines are exaggerated.
 The thickened skin is darker than surrounding skin (hyperpigmented).
-This hyperpigmentation is even more apparent in darker-skinned individuals.
+In lighter skin colors, the lesions are often pink, red, or purple, and in darker skin colors, they are often brown, purple, or grayish.
+This hyperpigmentation is especially apparent in darker skin colors.

-Individuals with lichen simplex chronicus report periodic itching that is most intense at night and at other times when they are quiet and still.
+Individuals with lichen simplex chronicus report periodic itching that is most intense at night and at other times when they are quiet and not active.

 The primary treatment is to stop scratching.
 However, this can be very difficult once a scratch-itch cycle has started.
 You may need to cover areas of lichen simplex chronicus at night to keep your child from scratching them during sleep.

 Use moisturizers to help relieve itchy skin.
-When choosing a moisturizer for your child, look for oil-based creams and ointments, which work better than water-based lotions.
+When choosing a moisturizer for your child, look for oil-based creams and ointments (eg, CeraVe Healing Ointment, CeraVe Moisturizing Cream), which work better than water-based lotions.
 Apply moisturizers just after bathing the child, while the skin is still moist.

-Apply over-the-counter hydrocortisone cream to reduce the itch.
-Note that if the itching is limited to the groin area, your child may have a fungal infection (jock itch, tinea cruris) rather than lichen simplex chronicus.
-Do not apply hydrocortisone to the groin area unless recommended by the doctor.
+Apply over-the-counter hydrocortisone cream (eg, Cortizone-10) or give your child an antihistamine (eg, cetirizine [Zyrtec] or diphenhydramine [Benadryl]) to reduce the itch.
+Note that if the itching is limited to the groin area, your child may have a fungal infection (tinea cruris, or jock itch) rather than lichen simplex chronicus; do not apply hydrocortisone to the groin area unless recommended by a medical professional.

-If there are breaks or cracks in your child’s skin, apply an antibiotic ointment to prevent infection.
+If there are breaks or cracks in your child’s skin, apply an antibiotic ointment (eg, Neosporin, Polysporin) to prevent infection.

-Once you are sure your child has lichen simplex chronicus, it is important to break the scratch-itch cycle.
-In addition to the above self-care measures, your child’s doctor may recommend one or more of the following treatments to reduce itching and scratching:
+The medical professional will look for an underlying cause of the itch and will advise on how to break the scratch-itch cycle.
+In addition to the above self-care measures, your child’s medical professional may recommend one or more of the following treatments to reduce itching and scratching:

-- Oral anti-histamines, especially for use at bedtime
+- Prescription oral antihistamines, especially for use at bedtime

 - Injection of corticosteroid solution directly into the lichen simplex chronicus lesions